theochem/horton/doc/tech_dev_cython.rst

 - Python and Numpy use ``long`` datatypes by default.
 - You can pass the address of the first element of a Numpy array to a function expecting ``double*`` as long as it is contiguous.

 There are several other nuances not illustrated in this example, but they are well covered in the Cython documentation below.
-Users should be particularly poignant of whether variables are Python-style (dynamic typed) or C-style (static typed).
+Users should be particularly cognizant of whether variables are Python-style (dynamic typed) or C-style (static typed).
 In our example above, everything is static typed as the method declaration declares everything.

 Additional notes
 ================